The Internet is full of resources on all aspects of the amateur astronomy hobby. The links below are some of the OAC's favorites. The topics are:

 Ford Amateur Astronomy Club - Astronomy club based in Dearborn, Michigan.

 McMath-Hulbert Solar Observatory - This historic observatory is Oakland County's best kept secret.
-Located across from Great Lakes Crossing Mall, it is open to the public every Sunday from 12:00pm - 4:00pm
+Located across from Great Lakes Crossing Mall, it is open to the public the first Saturday of the month from 11:00am - 1:00pm

 Northern Cross Observatory - NCO is located in Fenton, Michigan and is used by several area clubs as an observing site.
 The site is full of good info!